 5 Benefits of Collagen

 1. Joint Pain Relief

-Collagen helps to keep the cartilage, the rubbery tissue that covers the joints, in good shape.
+The benefits of collagen is it helps to keep the cartilage, the rubbery tissue that covers the joints, in good shape.
 When you grow older, the amount of collagen in the body decreases, increasing the chances of contracting degenerative joint conditions like osteoarthritis.
 Collagen supplements have been shown in some trials to assist with osteoarthritis effects and overall joint pain reduction.

 In one study, 73 athletes who took 10 grams of collagen everyday for 24 weeks had a substantial reduction in joint discomfort while walking and at rest, comparison to a control group.
 Supplemental collagen can accumulate in cartilage and stimulate your tissues to produce collagen, according to researchers.
 They believe that this would result in less inflammation and more support.

 2. Improve skin health

 Collagen is a crucial part of the skin’s structure.
 Hence one of the benefits of collagen is it helps to repair skin and can improve elasticity and hydration.
 As you get older, the body develops less and less, resulting in dry skin and wrinkles.
 Collagen peptides or vitamins containing collagen, on the other hand, have been shown in many trials to help delay the ageing of the skin by reducing wrinkles and dryness.